Topological posets and tropical phased matroids: Preliminaries

 \subsection{Polyhedra.}

 This is for reference.
 We need to be precise about our polyhedral terminology.
-5pt A {\it rectilinear simplicial complex} consists of a locally finite, finite-dimensional, abstract simplicial complex $K$, whose geometric realization is denoted by $|K|$, and a closed proper topological embedding of $|K|$ in a euclidean space $E$ which restricts to an affine isometric embedding of each simplex of $|K|$.
-The choice of $E$ and of the embedding will be suppressed, and from now on we will denote its image simply by $K$, omitting the vertical bars.
-5pt Each simplex of $K$ has a euclidean metric.
-The ``length metric'' on $K$ is the metric which measures the distance between points $p$ and $q$ as the {\it inf} of lengths of piecewise linear paths joining $p$ to $q$, where each linear part of the path lies in (and is measured in) a simplex of $K$.
-The corresponding metric topology on $K$ is the same as both the weak topology and the topology inherited from the euclidean space $E$.
+5pt A {\it rectilinear simplicial complex} consists of a locally finite, finite-dimensional, abstract simplicial complex $K$, whose geometric realization is denoted by $|K|$.
+The space $|K|$ is embedded as a subset of a Euclidean space $E$ in such a way that each simplex is a convex subset of $E$.
+Moreover, the embedding is a closed proper\footnote{A map is {\it proper} if the pre-image of every compact subset of its codomain is compact.} map $|K|\to E$.
+The choice of $E$ and of the embedding will be suppressed, and from now on we will denote the image of $|K|$ simply by $K$, omitting the vertical bars.
+5pt The Euclidean space $E$ should carry either the $\ell _1$ metric or the $\ell _{\infty}$ metric; this is to ensure that metric balls in $K$ will be polyhedral.
+The ``length metric'' on $K$ is the metric which measures the distance between points $p$ and $q$ as the infimum of lengths of piecewise linear paths joining $p$ to $q$, where each linear part of the path lies in, and is measured in, a simplex of $K$.
+The corresponding metric topology on $K$ is the same as both the weak topology and the topology inherited from the Euclidean space $E$.
 5pt A locally compact space $A$ is a {\it polyhedron} if it is equipped with a piecewise linear (PL) structure.
-This means that the space $A$ has been identified, via a homeomorphism chosen once and for all, with a rectilinear simplicial complex $K$, and the PL {\it structure} consists of all rectilinear simplicial complexes $L$ occupying the same space as $K$, such that $L$ and $K$ have a common rectilinear simplicial subdivision\footnote{References for polyhedra are \cite{RS}, \cite{Hd} and Section 3.1 of \cite{Sp}.
+This means that the space $A$ has been identified, via a homeomorphism chosen once and for all, with a rectilinear simplicial complex $K$.
+The PL {\it structure} defined by $A$ consists of all rectilinear simplicial complexes $L$ occupying the same space as $K$, such that $L$ and $K$ have a common rectilinear simplicial subdivision\footnote{References for polyhedra are \cite{RS}, \cite{Hd} and Section 3.1 of \cite{Sp}.
 Here, we use nothing of that subject beyond basic definitions and elementary properties.}.
-We say that any such complex $L$ {\it triangulates} $A$.
-5pt A {\it subpolyhedron} of $A$ is a closed subset $B$ such that some triangulation of $A$ in the PL structure has a subcomplex which triangulates $B$.
-We will often describe a space $A$ as {\it polyhedral} when we mean that $A$ is a polyhedron in the above sense; and when $B$ is a subpolyhedron of $A$ we simply say that $B$ is ``polyhedral''.
-5pt
+We say that any such complex $L$ {\it triangulates} $A$ or {\it is a triangulation of} $A$.
+5pt A {\it subpolyhedron} of $A$ is a closed subset $B$ such that some triangulation of $A$ has a subcomplex which triangulates $B$.
+We will often describe a space $A$ as {\it polyhedral} when we mean that $A$ is a polyhedron in the above sense; and when $B$ is a subpolyhedron of $A$ we may simply say that $B$ is ``polyhedral''.
+5pt As an extension of this, we may consider an open subset $V$ of the polyhedron $A$.
+It is well-known that $V$ has a polyhedral structure {\it compatible with} that of $A$; this means: $V$ can be triangulated in such a way that each finite subcomplex is a subpolyhedron of $A$, and the diameters of simplexes approach zero as the simplexes approach the frontier of $V$.